 What is a "Soundstage"?

-Soundstage is that feeling of hearing the instruments arranged around you, as if you are sitting in the middle of the band.
-For gaming, it is what helps you identify the direction a sound is coming from.
+When referring to the "soundstage" of a pair of headphones, just imagine the feeling of hearing a piece of music's instruments arranged around you -- as if you're sitting in the middle of a band.
+For gaming, in particular, a good soundstage can help players identify the direction a sound is coming from -- like gunfire, a grenade, or a character's speech.
 Some headphones specialize in soundstage.
-Ear cups with open backs have good soundstage because they allow for perceived spacing between the instruments and depth in the sound.
-Having strong soundstage makes audio engaging and realistic.What is coloration in headphones?
+Ear cups with open backs have good soundstage because they allow for perceived spacing between instruments and depth sound.

-Coloration refers to the change that the speakers and circuits impart to the audio.
-Some models, called monitors, try to be as neutral as they possibly can so they pass on the source with no changes.
+Coloration refers to the change that speakers and circuits impart to headphone audio.
+Some models, called monitors, try to be as neutral as they possibly can so they pass on the audio source with no changes.
 Others add, for example, enhanced bass, warmer midranges, or sharper high notes.
 This comes down to a matter of taste, and coloration makes different models suitable for different genres and uses.
 Often, a brand will be known for having a "house sound."
-Grados is known for detailed bass and Sennheiser for soaring highs, among others.
-Gamers will typically want an accurate and detailed sound, so they want a more even coloration.
-In some cases, a model will have an option to switch on some kind of modification, such as a bass boost.
-This adds coloration, or will have its own equalizer that you can use to modify the sound.
+Grados is known for detailed bass and Sennheiser for soaring highs, for example.
+Gamers will typically want an accurate and detailed sound, so they'll opt for a more even coloration.
+In some cases, a model will have an option to switch on some kind of modification, such as a bass boost, or will have its own equalizer that you can use to modify the sound.

 Content provided for informational purposes only. eBay is not affiliated with or endorsed by brands listed above.